evangelions/v-Steam-Hour-Booster/README.md

    (The number 381210 in the URL is the App ID.)

 That's it.
 Just leave the CMD/Terminal window open in the background.
-You can close Steam completely — the actual game doesn't need to be launched.
+You can close Steam completely — the actual game doesn't need to be launched either.
-The script will keep farming playtime while you're busy or sleeping.ENJOY!
+The script will stay active while you're busy or sleeping.

+# ENJOY!

 Discord: https://discord.gg/XjPKhvHBNH